pipoe2h/calmworkshop/index.rst

 Environment Details
 +++++++++++++++++++

-Nutanix Bootcamps are intended to be run in the Nutanix Hosted POC environment.
+Nutanix Workshops are intended to be run in the Nutanix Hosted POC environment.
 Your cluster will be provisioned with all necessary images, networks, and VMs required to complete the exercises.

 Networking
 ..........